appconditioner/SublimeWebDavSync/README.md

 Sublime Text - WebDavSync
 ===========================

 This is a small Sublime Text plugin for syncing your sublime project directory with a directory on a WebDAV server.
 That could be useful for WebDAV-based hotdeploy environments.
+All WebDAV (network) activities are queued and done in an own background thread, so the UI keeps always responsive.

 Installation
 ============